Get Schooled

 Cosmetology

-Getting your cosmetology degree, certificate, or license opens you up to all sorts of great career opportunities!
+Getting your cosmetology certificate or license opens you up to all sorts of great career opportunities!
 There is always a demand for cosmetologists, especially in industries like entertainment.
 This is also a great pathway if you want to learn about owning and running your own business someday.

-A cosmetologist helping someone with their makeup - Types of Trade Programs
+A cosmetologist does a woman's makeup - Types of Trade Programs

 Culinary

-Regardless of where you study, you will learn essential culinary skills, like cooking and baking, that you can use in many different jobs.
-There are lots of jobs within the food service industry that a culinary program will prepare you for, like caterer, entrepreneur, hotel or cruise services, airlines, food testing for large companies, personal chefs, nutritionists, bakers, to name a few!
+Regardless of where you study, you will learn essential culinary skills that will be applicable in many different jobs.
+There are lots of jobs within the food service industry that a culinary program will prepare you for, such as caterer, entrepreneur, hotel or cruise services, airlines, food testing for large companies, personal chef, nutritionist, and baker–just to name a few!

 Electrical